 from Trauma and Recovery by Judith Lewis Herman, M.D.
 (BasicBooks, 1992)

 Since 1990 Jean Fitzpatrick has helped many people in the New York area heal from pain, feel more confident and enjoy more fulfilling relationships.
-To arrange for a free consultation, call Jean Fitzpatrick at 646-801-8550 or fill out the contact form.
+To arrange for a free consultation, call Jean at 646-801 fill out the Contact form below.